tsogtb/uneven-odds/index.md

 Here, we can already highlight a few key results.
 The features with the strongest impact on relationship types are not only sentiment-related, but also structural and stylistic.
 Measures such as the fraction of uppercase letters, special characters, text length, and readability consistently rank among the most influential, suggesting that polarized or one-sided interactions tend to come with more emphatic and marked writing styles.
 At the same time, sentiment indicators (both global and negative scores) remain important, confirming that tone still plays a central role in distinguishing different kinds of relationships.
 Overall, this shows that relationship asymmetry is reflected not just in what sentiment is expressed, but also in how messages are written, a signal that linguistic form and emotional content go hand in hand.

+These results will help us choose what category of features we actually care about.

 **What is LIWC?**